Modern Non-Linear Function-on-Function Regression: Methodology

 \subsection{Our Network Framework}

 We propose a framework below, which develops a continuous mapping from layer to layer by using multiple \textit{continuous hidden layers} consisting of multiple \textit{continuous neurons}.
-In our framework, as seen in Figure \ref{FDNN2}, we have three types of layers: an input layer, which is the first layer that takes in the functional predictors, the continuous hidden layers containing continuous neurons, and a continuous output layer that provides the final fitted functions using continuous neurons.
-We learn using the functional (univariate and bivariate) weights that are continuous over time (or some other continuum).
+In our framework, as seen in Figure \ref{FFDNN2}, we have three types of layers {that pass functions through the network}: an input layer, which is the first layer that takes in the functional predictors, the continuous hidden layers containing continuous neurons, and a continuous output layer that provides the final fitted functions using continuous neurons.
+We learn using the functional (univariate and bivariate) weights that are continuous over time (or other continuums).
 The main motivation for this approach is to preserve the functional nature of the data throughout the whole modeling process.
 This provides a richer structure to model functional data and also exploits the domain information and continuity of the predictor functions and response function.
 The $l^{th}$ continuous hidden layer and its $k^{th}$ continuous neuron is defined as: